Customer expectations drive a business toward success or lead to its eventual failure. It’s all about how well you handle them.

 Also, check out their social media channels:

-Since 81% of people surveyed say that trust plays a key role in their purchasing decisions, you need to be upfront with potential delays in delivery, launch date modifications, or anything that might negatively impact your business.
+38% of people surveyed say that once trust is compromised, they will stop buying a company’s products or services.
+That is why you need to be upfront with potential delays in delivery, launch date modifications, or anything that might negatively impact your business.

 Letting customers know that you’ve made a mistake will not damage your business, but not being straightforward will.
 If you make an error, own it, and communicate with your clients.
 Tell them you are working hard to find a solution and send constant updates.